 - Vary the content and tone by channel and audience

 - Automate & schedule posts

 If the link is from a relevant website to your own - even better.
-The leads you will get from these types of links will be genuinely interested in your product or service, and therefore more likely to engage with your site and even make a purchase.
+The leads you will get from these types of links will be genuinely interested in your product or service, and therefore more likely to engage with your business, and even make a purchase.